Johnny Rockets: In popular culture

 In 2009, the company and CEO John Fuller was featured in the hit TV show Undercover Boss on CBS in the US and on Channel 4 in the United Kingdom.

-The sixth episode of the anime series Blood Blockade Battlefront features a parody of the restaurant called "Jack & Rockets" which the characters Leonardo Watch and Nej order from a lot.
+The sixth episode of the anime series Blood Blockade Battlefront features a parody of the restaurant called "Jack & Rockets", which the characters Leonardo Watch and Nej frequently order from.

 The action/comedy series Wrestlicious featured comedy sketches with "50s Girl Shauna Na" which were filmed at Johnny Rockets in downtown Tampa Florida.

 An American black comedy crime drama thriller series Barry alluded to Johnny Rockets in LA during episode 3 of season 3.

 The rock and roll and metal inspired and anime styled fighting video game series Guilty Gear features a parody of the restaurant by the name of Danny Missiles, which has survived into the near end of the 22nd Century and is frequented by the cast.

+In the 2012 sixth season (episode 5) of The Big Bang Theory Bernadette Rostenkowski-Wolowitz talks to her husband Howard Wolowitz about him talking too much about being an astronaut and him stating they just had dinner at Johnny Rockets.

+American chef and writer Anthony Bourdain said that the saddest meal he ever ate was at Johnny Rockets.